What is depression?

 - Light therapy.
 Light therapy is another treatment option that is used to help people with seasonal affective disorder.

 Medication is usually recommended for at least six months after symptoms have improved and longer term treatment may be needed in some people.
-Treatments for depression may cause side effects.
+Treatments may cause side effects.
 Talk to your healthcare professional about the best treatment options for you.

 What is the prognosis for depression?